CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Methods

 \subsection{Loss function}

-We define our loss function as a combination of a cross-entropy loss and a multi-class Dice loss.
-The cross-entropy loss ($\mathcal{L}_{CE}(pred, gt)$) measures the difference between the reference and predicted segmentation.
-To evaluate the performance of artery and vein segmentation, we define the artery Dice ($\mathit{A\mhyphen Dice}$), vein Dice ($\mathit{V\mhyphen Dice}$), and the multi-class Dice ($\mathit{M\mhyphen Dice}$) as
+As suggested in \cite{isensee2021nnu}, we define the loss function for vessel segmentation ($\mathcal{L}_{vessel}(p, g)$) as a combination of a cross-entropy loss and a Dice loss~\citep{kervadec2023dice}: { }where $p$ and $g$ denote the predicted class probability and the reference binary label respectively.
+For artery-vein segmentation, we similarly define the loss function $\mathcal{L}_{av}(p, g)$ as